I graduated from college with a Bachelors of Science degree in Computer Information Systems.

 When I realized it was financially impossible for me to go to work outside the home, I knew I just had to concentrate on making my own business more profitable so that I could remain the sole caretaker of the children while also becoming the sole income provider.

-So, I quit.
-The part time job showed me what I pretty much knew all along — my only real option to earn money while being a single mom is to work from home.
+The part-time job showed me what I pretty much knew all along -- my only real option to earn money while being a single mom is to work from home.